microsoft/JSTSdocs/articles/types/ata.md

 If you need any libraries to not get types acquired automatically (for example, you may have a local version), you can add an entry to the `exclude` array.
 Items in this list will not have their types acquired or included in the project.
+However, minified files (as described above) will still be excluded from the project.

 #### `include`

-Conversely, `include` will add types to the project.
+Conversely, `include` will add types to the project, even if they're not otherwise used.